Use the checklist to make sure you and your users can see Userlane. Userlane's targeting settings can prevent users from

 Userlane can be loaded in your application via the implementation of the Userlane snippet or via the browser extension.
 If you only use the browser extension, for now, ensure that you are signed in to the Userlane Portal and that the application URL under Settings > Application URLs is correct.
 Refresh your application page after any changes.

 2. Make sure that you have a public language

 Go to Customize > Languages and make sure that at least one language is public.
 Only public languages are shown to your users.

 3. Add Guides to a public Chapter

-Add at least one public Guide to a public chapter in the Userlane Dashboard.
+Add at least one public Guide to a public chapter in the Manage section of Userlane Portal.
 Guides that are in the "Unsorted guides" folder are not part of a chapter.

 4. Make sure that your segmentation is set up

 Open the segmentation options by clicking on the three dots next to a chapter or a Guide.
 Select Edit Segmentation.
 Make sure that the user profile you use in your application matches these segmentation settings.
 Note that the chapter segmentation affects all Guides within this chapter.